Long Island Scrap Metal

 |Get the best price for all of your scrap metal!

 - Stainless steel

 For a complete list see Metals We Buy

 Competitive pricing for scrap metal recycling on Long Island.
-Give us a call or email us today and we will prove it to you.
+Call or email us today & we will prove it to you.

 Aluminum is a tough yet lightweight rust-resistant metal found in the Earth's crust in combination with other elements.
 The United States aluminum industry is the world's largest.
 Statistics indicate that consumers here go through enough cans to accumulate a weight in aluminum weight equal to roughly 3 billion pounds each year.
 Aluminum is the most valued among commonly recycled metals.
 Unlike many materials, it can be recycled over and over again.
 Foil can actually be put into your recycling bin at home.
 As a matter of fact, several auto makers have been choosing aluminum for car hoods and panels.

 Brass is a gold-colored alloy of copper and zinc.
 Alloys are a merging of two different metals, or they can be a metal combined with an element.
 Brass also contains approximately 2% lead, which is added to improve mach-inability.
 Brass is commonly used in decorative, mechanical and architectural functions.
 Brass can be found in locks, gears, door knobs, valves, plumbing fixtures, electrical appliances and musical instruments.